amirmc/ocamlatom/README.md

 Read and write Atom feeds.
 I specifically want to use this as a component of a pure OCaml implementation of Planet.

-First version should:
+My initial aims are:

+- Only consider *my own* Atom feeds for now
-- Be able to consume at least 2 Atom feeds and emit one combined feed
+- Initially, be able to parse and emit just one Atom feed
+- Then be able to merge 2+ feeds, specifically:
-  - Take two tag-based feeds from my personal site as a starting point
+  - Use tag-based feeds from my personal site as starting points
-  - Be able to de-dupe content based on the unique IDs
+  - Be able to de-dupe content
 - No database or storage (construct it afresh every time)
 - Minimise library dependencies